''As a song poet there are few in the world today to match him'' (Green Man Review, USA)

 When the twin brothers decided to rest The Whisky Priests indefinitely in 2002 for personal reasons, Gary took a sabbatical from live performance and professional recording due to what became a long-term illness but continued working in the music industry, for example, as an agent at Adastra (now known as Strada); as a music industry tutor; on a variety of projects in collaboration with other artists; as a commissioned songwriter; and as a qualified and experienced community arts practitioner, developing and working on a wide variety of community projects through the UK as a musical director and workshop leader.

 In 2010, after a long break, he returned to recording and performing with the release of ‘Reflections on War’, his landmark ground-breaking debut solo album and first CD of all new material in 10 years.

 In the meantime, he has worked with many other musicians, poets, songwriters and artists on a wide range of Collaborations and continues to do so, continually broadening his musical networks and creativity.

 In 2013 he began work developing and recording 'Mad Martins', his most ambitious project to date, in partnership with his friend, collaborator and internationally acclaimed poet Keith Armstrong.
 Featuring original songs, poetry and spoken word narration, 'Mad Martins' depicts the extraordinary lives and times of the notorious Martin brothers, William, Jonathan & John, born in the 18th Century in the South Tyne area of Northumberland.
-Recording & Mastering sessions continued sporadically throughout 2014 & 2015, resulting in a total of 50 tracks spread over 3 CDs (one for each Martin brother respectively), to be housed in a beautifully designed and lavishly packaged 104-page fully-illustrated book, containing lyrics and additional narrative text telling each brother's tale in chronological detail.
-'Mad Martins' was eventually completed in 2017, A short series of launch events is due to follow.
-Long-term plans are also in development to turn 'Mad Martins' into a full-blown theatre project with an official launch performance to be held at the City Theatre, Durham, on Saturday 5th October 2019, as part of the Durham Book Festival.
+Recording & Mastering sessions continued sporadically throughout 2014 & 2015, resulting in a total of 50 tracks spread over 3 CDs (one for each Martin brother respectively), housed in a beautifully designed and lavishly packaged 104-page fully-illustrated book, containing lyrics and additional narrative text telling each brother's tale in full chronological detail.
+'Mad Martins' was eventually completed in 2017.
+'Mad Martins' has now been developed into a full-blown theatre project with an official launch performance to be held at the City Theatre, Durham, on Saturday 5th October 2019, as part of the Durham Book Festival.
 A 'Mad Martins' Tour is currently being planned for 2020 and beyond.
 An official website dedicated entirely to the 'Mad Martins' project is online here.